ejg/nuxt3pdfjs/README.md

 http://localhost:3000/lib/webviewer-ui.min.js

-Note: if the WebViewer component is not wrapped in the import/then, the npm nuxi generate fails with a "window not defined message"
+## Other

-You can see that if, in App.vue, you comment out the WebViewer component and uncomment out WebViewerNoWindow
+If the WebViewer component is not wrapped in the import/then, the npm nuxi generate fails with a "window not defined message" You can see that if, in App.vue, you comment out the WebViewer component and uncomment out WebViewerNoWindow